 I AM: Starting the Conversation

 The project is a reckoning of sorts, though I do not wish to romanticize it.
 There is no neat narrative arc.
-There is only life as it has been lived, fragmentary, uneven, beautiful at points, cruel at others.
+There is only life as it has been lived, uneven, beautiful at points, and cruel at others.
 The work is intended to hold those contradictions, to hold the contradictions of myself, without judgment.
 Art becomes the medium through which I make sense of the senseless, and words become the stage on which I try to build a coherent reflection.

+I work not with a deadline, not with expectation, but with honesty with myself to my own sense of truth.
 I have learned, painfully, that consistency is not a measure of worth.
-The work is still valid, even when I am absent from it, even when my moods preclude participation for weeks or months.
-The project is a living archive, and it accommodates absence as readily as presence.
+The work is still valid, even when I am absent from it, and even when my moods preclude participation for weeks or months.
+The project is a living archive.
 It is a vessel large enough to contain all of me, my uncertainty, my hope, my regret, my curiosity.

 What I hope to achieve is not clarity so much as understanding.
 I hope to gather.
 To reflect, To witness.
 I hope to see patterns emerge where there were only fragments, to recognize the ways in which my family, my medical experiences, my creativity, and my history intersect to form a whole that is intelligible not in conventional terms, but in terms that are honest.
 I hope that by doing so, I may better understand myself and perhaps offer a mirror for others who are also trying to piece together their own lives from the fragments they carry.